-To do this, go to the "command" icon and from the "systems" tab, select "save and quit".
-Or you could just do ALT+G.
+To do this, go to the "command" icon and from the "systems" tab, select "quit + save with restore".
+Or you could just press ALT+G instead.

 In the save game screen, your name will be on the left side of the display and the available saved game slots will be on the right.
 Click in the first available slot and type "cmdr tutorial phase 1".
 Then click on the "accept" icon to return to the main menu.